tsmatz/reinforcement-learning-tutorials/Readme.md

 action: 1,  reward: 1.0
 state: -0.004632064609569034, -0.18855925062821827, 0.04574255119766431, 0.2940515065957076
 ```

-Action Space - Discrete(2) :<br>
-- 0 : Push cart to the left
-- 1 : Push cart to the right

-Observation Space - Box(-num, num, (4,), float32) :<br>
-- Cart Position (-4.8, 4.8)
-- Cart Velocity (-inf, inf)
-- Pole Angle (-0.41, 0.41)
-- Pole Velocity At Tip (-inf, inf)

-Reward - float32 :<br>
-It always returns 1.0 as reward.
-If succeeded, you can take max 200 rewards in a single episode.
-(This will be the goal for learning.)

 > Note : Call ```render()``` when you want to show current state in visual UI.<br>
 > ![CartPole rendering](assets/cart-pole.png?raw=true)